Javadyakuza/TIP3-Docs/Docs/Concepts/UpgradableContracts.md

     }

     /**
-     * @dev Initialize the upgradable token wallet.
+     * @dev Initialize the upgradeable token wallet.
      *
      * The initialize function uses the `TvmBuilder` object to building `TvmCell`
      * to store the `root`, `owner`, and `remainingGasTo` addresses, as well